duneanalytics/projects/pages/verse/verse.md

 ---
 # Name of the project.
 Also the URL i.e. duneanalytics.com/projects/dai.
 name: “VERSE”

 # The name of the logo file.
 Should have the same name as the markdown file.
 logo: "verse-black.svg"

 # The main color of the project.
 Remember to quote this value.
-color: "#FFFFFF”
+color: "#FFFFFF"

 # List of relevant schemas you can query in dune.
 schemas:
   - “verse”

 # List of relevant links to the project.